Yuma station (Southern Pacific Railroad)

 After Southern Pacific Railroad ceased passenger operations upon Amtrak's start in 1971, the station housed the Yuma Fine Arts Museum.
 The depot was listed in the National Register of Historic Places in 1976.
 The structure was razed in the summer of 1994 after a devastating fire damaged the building in the spring of 1993.
 It was delisted from the National Register in 2019.
+The location is now used for the Yuma Armed Forces Park.

 Amtrak passengers are now served at the Yuma Amtrak station which consists of two open platforms and a tunnel.